 We Are Ready To Represent You!

-A charge of marijuana possession carries potential of serious penalties.
+A charge of marijuana possession carries the potential of serious penalties.
 When faced with these charges, it is key to educate yourself regarding Virginia’s regulations and laws and to not gamble with your future.
 The Brown Firm PLLC is ready to represent you in court.
 Our experienced criminal defense lawyers will represent your best interests by protecting your rights, negotiating with the court and prosecution for a lower penalty or, petitioning that your charges be dismissed entirely.
 It is important to hire a quality criminal defense attorney to ensure that you receive the best possible result.

 If you have been charged with possession of marijuana in Virginia – call The Brown Firm PLLC or send us a message online with a description of your case.
-Initial consultations are provided free of charge.